-CFU, colony-forming unit; DB, double blind; HC, hypercholesterolemia; Met.S, metabolic syndrome; NASH, non-alcoholic steatohepatitis; ND, not detected; OB, obesity; P, parallel; PC, placebo control; SB, single blind; T2DM, type 2 diabetes mellitus.

-One study reported the results in two subsets.
-Ivey et al[14] compared the effect of probiotic in four arms, where one probiotic capsules group and one placebo capsules received an additional probiotic yoghurt or control milk.
-We analyzed the subsets separately.
-Thus 16 articles and 17 randomized controlled trials were included in this meta-analysis.
+One study reported results in two subsets.
+Ivey and coworkers [14] compared the effect of probiotic in four arms (1 probiotic capsule group; 1 placebo capsule group; 1 probiotic yoghurt group and 1 control milk group ).
+We analyzed subsets separately and 16 articles and 17 RCTs were included in this meta-analysis.

 2. Main outcomes